 Pick the right ingredients and you’ve already solved half the problem before you even start packing.

 Meats That Travel Well Dry-cured salami, pepperoni sticks, soppressata, dry chorizo.
 Naturally preserved, low maintenance, no refrigeration drama on shorter trips.
+For students on a tight budget — store-brand dry salami from any supermarket works just as well as premium deli options.
+The travel performance is identical.

 Cheeses That Travel Best Aged cheddar, gouda, manchego, parmesan chunks.
 Hard cheeses every single time — leave the brie and camembert for home.